fact sheet

 After finalizing your decision, you will need to gather the following documents for the repatriation:

-• The death certificate issued by the country where the death happened.
+• The death certificate was issued by the country where the death happened.

 • Permission from that country for moving the body.